lokonli/slide-domoticz/README.md

 Domoticz plugin for Slide by Innovation in Motion

 This is an alpha release.

-It's tested for a single slide only, but might work for multiple slides as well.
+The plugin was tested on a system with two slides.

 ## Installation